-Broxap Limited, based in Chesterton, Newcastle under Lyme, is a family owned group of businesses.
-Founded in 1946, it specialises in the design and manufacture of high specification street furniture, all types of shelters, design and build projects, plus sports, outdoor gym equipment and play equipment.
+Broxap Limited, based in Chesterton, Newcastle under Lyme, is a family owned business specialising in the design and manufacture of high specification street furniture, all types of shelters, design and build projects, plus sports, outdoor gym equipment and play equipment.

 From an early age, Sydney’s sons John and Robert began working in the family business.
-In 1974 Sydney acquired a new, larger site in Chesterton.
-3 years later, the 13,000 square foot work shop opened and an office built.
-The company now employed 7 people.
+In 1974 Sydney acquired a new, larger site in Chesterton, and 3 years later a 13,000 square foot workshop and office was built.
+7 people were now employed.